cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

 .. requirement:: F_LBU_01
   :derivedfrom: U_INSTRUCTION_SET_01

-  The LBU behavior shall be applied when the opcode is LOAD and func3 is 0x4.

-.. requirement:: F_LBU_02
-  :derivedfrom: U_INSTRUCTION_SET_01

-  The result of LBU shall be the 8-bit value stored in memory at the address determined by the signed sum of its first and second parameters.
+  When the opcode is LOAD and the func3 field is 0x4, the register pointed by the rd field shall be the 32 bits zero-extended 8-bit value stored in memory at the address specified by the signed sum of the register pointed by the rs1 field and the immediate value.

-.. requirement:: F_LBU_03
-  :derivedfrom: U_INSTRUCTION_SET_01

-  The remaining bits of the loaded value shall be filled with zeros.

 LHU
 ```